Wright0/PDA-static-dynamic-testing/testing_task_1.md

       return false
     end
   end
-  #The above method could be simplified since we're working with booleans, but I think that's a refactor situation and not necessarily an error.

   dif highest_card(card1 card2)
   # "dif" should be "def".
   # There should be a comma between the parameters.
-  # We also have yet another naming convention for methods.
-Here we're using snake case.
   # Should be a class method, not an object method.
   if card1.value > card2.value
     return card